JBZoo/CSV-Blueprint/README.md

 * [ ] More report formats (like JSON, XML, etc).
 Any ideas?
 * [ ] Complex rules (like "if field `A` is not empty, then field `B` should be not empty too").
 * [ ] Input encoding detection + `BOM` (right now it's experimental).
 It works but not so accurate...
 UTF-8/16/32 is the best choice for now.
+* [ ] Gitlab and JUnit reports mus be as one structure.
+It's not so easy to implement.
+But it's a good idea.
 * [ ] Extending with custom rules and custom report formats.
 Plugins?
 * [ ] Optimazation on `php.ini` level to start it faster.
 JIT.
 * [ ] More examples and documentation.